PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan thought on this a while and said, "With such a powerful sword, you could have been a King."

 "Nah, kid.
 They don't let guys like me be King.
-Not even in fairy tales do they let guys like me be King."
+Not even in fairy tales do guys like me be King."

+"Why?
+Can't anybody be a King?"

+"You gotta better shot of being King than I do.
+Farm Boy, turns out to be a prince, that's a great story.
+Merchant, nah, that…"

+Boltac put a finger to his lips and looked up sharply.
+Relan heard it as well.
+Something moving through the passageway.
+Scraping footfalls and hissing.
+In the passageway they had come from they could see the flickering orange glow of torchlight.
+It grew brighter and brighter.
+Something was tracking him.

 Boltac whispered, "Draw your sword.
-This is where you get to be a hero. "
+This is where you get to be a hero."

-Drive to, unless it tracks us by smell.

-Which of course it did.

-They were in a maze of twisty passages all alike

-Little maze of twisting passages
-Little maze of twisty passages
-Little twisty maze of passages
-Maze of little twisting passages
-Maze of little twisty passages
-Maze of twisting little passages
-Maze of twisty little passages
-Twisting little maze of passages
-Twisting maze of little passages
-Twisty little maze of passages
-Twisty maze of little passages
+"What?" whispered Relan.

+"Listen," said Boltac, "Here's what we're going to do."